 Email newsletters are one form of content that get an above average engagement rate.
-You can, and should use this attention of your readers to your advantage.
-By educating them repetitively and gradually, you can reduce the number of help desk calls and emails – hence freeing resources to invest in further optimization.
+You can and should use this attention of your readers to your advantage.
+By educating them repetitively and gradually, you can reduce the number of help desk calls and emails, hence freeing up resources to invest in further optimization.

 As of 2018, more customers prefer helping themselves instead of waiting for responses from the support team, so they are more likely to engage with such content.

 The first and foremost requirement for these newsletters to work is a well documented and indexed self-help database for consumers.
-The various email campaigns you can run as newsletters here:
+Check out the various email campaigns you can run as newsletters here:

-FAQs and Answers: Scourge your help desk records.
+FAQs and Answers: Scour your help desk records.
 Find out the problems customers face most frequently.
 Make a newsletter with these problems and their solutions.